-Tighten all Mounting Bolts - the mounting bolts will occasionally work loose and cause the supports and brackets to wear rapidly.
+Tighten all mounting bolts will occasionally work loose and cause the supports and brockets to wear rapidly.
 Alignment difficulty may also develop.

 TRANSMISSION

 WARNING: Except when specified, lower all attachments to the ground, apply the parking brake, shut down the engine, remove the ignition key, turn the disconnect switch to the "OFF" position, block the wheels, engage the articulation lock, and tie a red warning flag on the canopy upright; when servicing the machine.